Echo

 This will output

-as we intended it to. -
+Hello Worldas we intended it to. -

 The

-argumentThis will output
+-nargumentThis will output

-without a trailing newline.
+Hello Worldwithout a trailing newline.
 This is useful if you want to print something to STDOUT and then prompt the user for input on the same line.

 Building the echo clone

-We will create an echo
+We will create an echo clone named echo_ that supports the -n optional argument.

-at the end of our project.
+Note the _ at the end of our project.
 We do this to not mask the builtin echo

 program.